Lewis & Clark College of Arts & Sciences

 Admission

 Lewis & Clark selects students with strong academic records and promise who seek a challenging liberal arts curriculum characterized by breadth and depth.
 Successful applicants are individuals who, through their varied talents and interests, will contribute in distinctive ways to the wider communities of which they are a part.
-As a member of the National Association for College Admission Counseling, Lewis & Clark subscribes to the NACAC Statement of Principles of Good Practices.
+As a member of the National Association for College Admission Counseling, Lewis & Clark subscribes to NACAC’s Guide to Ethical Practice in College Admission.

 Application Options